the-events-calendar/the-events-calendar/readme.txt

 Still not happy?
 Shoot us an email to pro@tri.be or tweet to @moderntribeinc and tell us why.
 We'll do what we can to make it right.

 == Upgrade Notice ==

+= 3.0 =

+3.0 is a HUGE upgrade from The Events Calendar 2.0.x.
+If you're upgrading from 1.6.5 or any release between 2.0 and 2.0.10, make sure to upgrade to The Events Calendar 2.0.11 first.
+If you're upgrading from The Events Calendar 2.0.11, please back up your data BEFORE initiating, and be prepared to manually update your customizations based on changes to the plugin's tempting structure.

 = 2.0.9 =